trick77/docker-observium/README.md

 - Using a single underscore (`_`) will include an underscore in the key (e.g., `OBSERVIUM__int_core=0`).
 - Using a double underscore (`__`) will add the value to an associative array with the given key.
+- Using a double underscore with a number (`__0`) will add the value to an indexed/sequential array.
 - Dashes cannot be used in environment variables.
 To represent a dash in the key, escape it using triple underscores (`___`).
-- Using a number at the end of the key indicates that the value will be added to an indexed/sequential array.

 Refer to the example below:
 ```env